wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/connect-to-remote-dependencies-while-developing.md

 ## Using CLI

-The Choreo CLI allows you to create a local subshell environment that is bridged to your deployed Choreo environment.
+The Choreo CLI allows you to create a local subshell that is bridged to your deployed Choreo environment.

 ### Prerequisites